RVNayan/wage_scrapper/README.md

-This code used the data from the wesbsite to demonstrate the median salary of freshers at any company.
+This code scraps the data from the levels.fyi to fetch the salaries of Software enginner roles at any company listed in the website.

 Install BeautifulSoup library for python to run this code.
 This code is compatible with any browser.

             pip install requests beautifulsoup